prakharpatil01/prakharpatil01/README.md

 ## Hi there, it's Praty 👋 (Prakhar Patil)
 #### Data Analyst | Machine Learning Enthusiast

-I am a Data enthusiast.
+I am a Data fanatic.
 I am passionate about implementing solutions for challenging business problems using the blend of statistics and data modeling and creating an impact.

 #### Currently working on
 R language | Tableau | MS Excel | MySql